Financial Aid - Adult Learner

 PHEAA State Grant

-The Pennsylvania Higher Education Assistance Agency provides grants to undergraduate students that meet Pennsylvania residency requirements and are enrolled at least half-time (six credits) in their first-bachelor’s degree program.
+The Pennsylvania Higher Education Assistance Agency provides grants to undergraduate students that meet Pennsylvania residency requirements and are enrolled at least half-time (six credits) in their first bachelor's degree program.
 Eligibility is based on financial need.
 PA residents must file the FAFSA by May 1 each year to receive consideration.
-Grant awards range from $500 to $4,123 for the 2019-20 academic year.

 Non-PA State Grants